We are going strong: Farmer leaders as protest enters 100th day | Headlines

 To mark International Women's Day on March 8, the protesting men will hand over charge of managing the protest sites to their female counterparts.

-“The stage management will be taken care of by women only.
-Besides, the spokesperson for the farmers movement for that particular day would all be women,” said Avtar Singh Mehma of the Krantikari Kisan Union.
+"The stage management will be taken care of by women only.
+Besides, the spokesperson for the farmer movement for that particular day will all be women," said Avtar Singh Mehma of the Krantikari Kisan Union.

-Continuing the movement over such a long period has also not been devoid of any setbacks.
-One of the major setbacks that the movement faced was the January 26 tractor parade that resulted in clashes with the police.
+Continuing the movement over such a long period has not been devoid of any setbacks.
+One of the major setbacks that the movement faced was the violence during the January 26 tractor parade.

-After protesting against the new agri laws in their respective regions, farmers from Punjab and Haryana pushed towards the national capital with their 'Delhi Chalo' march and camped at Singhu and Tikri on November 26 last year.
+After weeks of protest in their respective regions, farmers from Punjab and Haryana pushed towards the national capital with their 'Delhi Chalo' march and camped at Singhu and Tikri since November 26 last year.

 They were joined a few days later by farmers from UP who set up a camp at the Ghazipur border.